Abies nordmanniana: Subspecies

-Uses
+Cultivation and uses

 The Nordmann fir is one of the most important species grown for Christmas trees, being favoured for its attractive foliage, with needles that are not sharp and do not drop readily when the tree dries out.

 It is also a popular ornamental tree in parks and large gardens, and along with the cultivar 'Golden Spreader' has gained the Royal Horticultural Society's Award of Garden Merit.

 In Europe, the tree has also been used for reforestation as a way to mitigate expected forest decline caused by climate changes.

 The wood is soft and white, and is used for general construction, paper, etc.